occrp/tech.occrp.org/blog/_posts/2017-11-20-memorious.md

 <img src="/assets/images/2017-11/funes.png" class="img-right">

 As they research businessmen and politicians, our investigative reporters need access to documents and databases all over the world.
-To make relevant information accessible with a single keystroke, we run a large set of crawlers that combine data from governments, corporations and other media into a [search engine](https://data.occrp.org).
+To make this relevant information accessible with a single keystroke, we have built a large set of crawlers that combine data from governments, corporations and other media into a [search engine](https://data.occrp.org).

-These crawlers often break when pages are updated, and they need to deal with uncooperative websites, in a huge variety of languages, formats and structures.
+These crawlers often break when pages are updated, and they need to deal with uncooperative websites in a huge variety of languages, formats and structures.

-That's why we decided to make a custom tool that encapsulates our experience with scraping and crawling.
-The result is a lightweight open source framework for web crawling: `memorious`.
+After looking at existing solutions we decided to make a tool that encapsulates our experience with scraping and crawling.
+The result is a lightweight open source framework for web crawling, `memorious`.

-Our goal is to make it simple to create and maintain a fleet of crawlers, while not forcing too much specific process.
+It's goal is to make it simple to create and maintain a fleet of crawlers, while not forcing too much specific process.
 With `memorious`, you can:

 * Schedule crawlers to run at regular intervals (or run them ad-hoc as you need).